We personalize 1,200 cold emails a day with a 3-step automation

 The entire system is three modules in Make.com.
 It reads from a Google Sheet, uses GPT to shorten the company name and generate a personalized icebreaker, and writes it back.
 That is it.

-Step 1: Pull leads from Google Sheets
+Step 1: Pull Leads From Google Sheets

 The scenario runs on a schedule, pulling every lead that does not have an icebreaker yet.
 Your sheet needs two things at minimum: a business name and a one-liner about what they do.